 The two-week-old strike by municipal workers in Ethiopia has ended following the Government's sacking of the Mayor Addis Ababa, Dr.

-The two-week-old strike by municipal workers in Ethiopia has ended following the Government's sacking of the Mayor Addis Ababa, Dr. Haile Giogis Workiaeh on Friday (12 April).
+Background: The two-week-old strike by municipal workers in Ethiopia has ended following the Government's sacking of the Mayor Addis Ababa, Dr. Haile Giogis Workiaeh on Friday (12 April).

 The government move came the day after the largest ever peaceful demonstration in the streets of the Ethiopian capital by more than 10.000 people.
 The strike by municipal workers had paralysed essential services in Addia Ababa such as garbage collection, and health authorities had expressed grave concern that epidemics might break out.